ftrackhq/ftrack-connect-unity-engine/resource/packages/com.unity.scripting.python/Documentation~/installation.md

 * Within Unity, go to `Edit -> Project Settings -> Python` and set the `Out of process Python` to point to a Python that includes PySide support.
 * Verify installation by [running the PySide example](pysideExampleWalkthrough.html).

 There are many options to get PySide installed and visible from Unity.
-Two that we have tested include:
+Here's the one we tested using MacPorts:

-#### Install macports Python

 * Install [MacPorts](https://macports.org)